Bshashank81/iac-poc-test-app/README.md

 The `.git-shared` directory contains the following essential files:

-- `config`: Append file configuration in .git/congif file.
+- `config`: Append the file configuration in .git/config file.
 - `hooks/commit-msg`: Append the file if exist or copy it.
 - `hooks/pre-commit`: Append the file if exist or copy it.
 - `hooks/prepare-commit-msg`: Append the file if exist or copy it.